Amazon Boosts Streaming Ambitions With Deal For MGM Studios - UrduPoint

 Additionally, Amazon will be acquiring a fabled Hollywood name with a reputation in the cinema business, Rayburn noted.

-For Amazon, the deal is its second largest acquisition after its purchase in 2017 of the Whole Foods grocery chain for $13.7 billion.
+For Amazon, the deal is its second largest acquisition after purchasing the Whole Foods grocery chain in 2017 for $13.7 billion.